MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 **Guidance**: Split up capacities based on the requirements of the environment, e.g. development/test/acceptance/production (DTAP).
 This makes for better workload isolation and chargeback.

-### Metadata scanning
+### Metadata scanning (DONE)

-NO GUIDANCE, ALL DESCRIPTION
-Metadata information, or "data about your data", is crucial to understanding your data and using it effectively.

 Metadata scanning facilitates governance of your organization's Microsoft Fabric data by making it possible for cataloging tools to catalog and report on the metadata of all your organization's Fabric items.
 It accomplishes this using a set of Admin REST APIs that are collectively known as the *scanner APIs*.
-The scanner APIs extract metadata such as item name, ID, sensitivity, endorsement status, etc. The scanner APIs help external tools or third-party tooling to collect metadata information from Fabric.
+The scanner APIs extract metadata such as item name, ID, sensitivity, endorsement status, etc.

 For more information, see [Metadata scanning](./metadata-scanning-overview.md).

-Guidance: Scanner APIs help external tools or third-party tooling to collect metadata information from Fabric.

 ## Secure, protect, and comply